wavefrontHQ/wavefront-jersey-sdk-java/README.md

 You can choose to report out-of-the-box metrics, histograms, and traces to Wavefront either through a Wavefront proxy or through direct ingestion.

-**Option 1 - Send data to a Wavefront proxy**
+**Option 1 - Send Data to a Wavefront Proxy**

-Make sure your Wavefront proxy is [installed](http://docs.wavefront.com/proxies_installing.html) and [configured to listen on ports](http://docs.wavefront.com/proxies_installing.html#configuring-proxy-ports-for-metrics-histograms-and-traces) for metrics, histogram distributions, and trace data.
+Make sure your Wavefront proxy is [installed](http://docs-beta.wavefront.com/proxies_installing.html) and [configured to listen on ports](http://docs-beta.wavefront.com/tracing_instrumenting_frameworks.html#step-1-prepare-to-send-data-to-wavefront) for metrics, histogram distributions, and trace data.

 For each web service in your Jersey application:
 1. Create a `wf-reporting-config.yaml` configuration file.